bazmarc/millionprints2.0/_posts/2020-6-6-vuurzoon.md

   - custom order

 ---
-Anika is a famous LEGO robotics expert online she goes by the name Vuurzoon.
+Anika is a ambassador of the ROBOTMAK3RS RLOC, online she goes by the name Vuurzoon.
 She came to millionprints to have a few tiles made for giveawys.

 ![otherview](/assets/img/portfolio/vuurzoon-2.jpg){:class="img-responsive"}